HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 We don't need to iterate all the way to an accurate state-value function, or optimal policy.

+Almost all reinforcement learning methods are well described as GPI, i.e. all have:
+* Identifiable policies and value functions
+* Policy always being improved with respect to the value function
+* Value function always being driven toward the value function for the policy

+Both processes (evaluation, improvement) stabilize only when a policy has been found that is greedy with respect to its own evaluation function.
+This implies that the Bellman optimality equation (4.1) holds, and thus that the policy and the value function are optimal.

 #### Outline value iteration, an important example of generalized policy iteration

 Value Iteration combines (greedy) policy evaluation and improvement into a single step.